-On this day in 1819, yet another chapter in Connecticut innovation was launched when Moses and Stevens Rogers of New London set sail on what would become the first steam-powered ship to cross the Atlantic Ocean.
+Today in 1819, yet another chapter in Connecticut innovation was launched when Moses and Stevens Rogers of New London set sail on the first steam-powered ship to cross the Atlantic Ocean.

 As soon as the Savannah was complete, the Rogers brothers began planning their first transatlantic voyage.
-Unsurprisingly, despite their best efforts, they were unable to find a single passenger willing to take a month-long journey on their experimental, steam-powered vessel.
-Even experienced seamen balked at the invitation to help operate the ship; the Rogers’ had to return to their hometown of New London in order to find a crew willing to undertake the risky venture.
-Once a crew was signed, the Savannah returned to its namesake port in Georgia, where it was graced with a brief visit from President James Madison before setting sail for England.
+Despite their best efforts, though, they were unable to find a single passenger willing to take a month-long journey on their experimental, steam-powered vessel.
+Even experienced seamen balked at the invitation to help make nautical history.
+The Rogers’ had to return to their hometown of New London in order to find a crew willing to undertake the risky venture.
+Once a crew was signed, they returned the Savannah to its namesake port in Georgia, where it was graced with a brief visit from President James Madison before steaming off for England.

-On May 24, 1819, the Rogers brothers and their crew — without a single passenger — set sail from Savannah, Georgia.
+On May 24, 1819, the Rogers brothers and their crew — without a single passenger — set sail from Savannah.
 Enduring rough weather for the duration of their voyage, the Savannah’s crew was forced to rely on sail power for the majority of the 29-day trip, only logging 80 hours of steam-engine use.
 The hybrid vessel arrived in Liverpool, England in mid-June to great fanfare, and visited several ports in Europe before sailing back to the United States.
-Despite the Savannah’s success in becoming the first steamship to cross the Atlantic, passengers remained skittish about the viability and safety of steam-powered ocean vessels; it would be nearly 30 years before another American steamship would even attempt to make the voyage.
+Despite the Savannah’s success in becoming the first steamship to cross the Atlantic, passengers remained skittish about the safety of steam-powered ocean vessels; it would be nearly 30 years before another American steamship would attempt a trans-Atlantic voyage.

 “Steaming Across the Atlantic,” connecticuthistory.org